Mormon studies: Official church records and early histories

 Mormons wrote accounts for other Mormons, often published in church-sponsored venues like The Juvenile Instructor and in church-published lesson manuals.
-These writings were written for a Mormon audience in order to support their existing beliefs.
-Brigham H. Roberts was an associate editor of the Salt Lake Herald and while on a mission to England, was the editor of the Millennial Star.
+These writings were written for a Mormon audience to support their beliefs.
+Brigham H. Roberts was an associate editor of the Salt Lake Herald and, while on a mission to England, was the editor of the Millennial Star.
 Upon returning to Utah, he became a General Authority.
 After an invitation from Americana, Brigham H. Roberts wrote a chapter each month from 1909 to 1915 in what later became the Comprehensive History of the Church of Jesus Christ of Latter-day Saints: Century One.
 The history had some of the first historical analysis of events in church history.
 It was serialized in Americana 1909–1915.

 From 1830-1930, women were victims or symbols in historical accounts.
-Church historians mentioned their suffering, but rarely mentioned them by name.
+Church historians mentioned their suffering but rarely mentioned them by name.
 Anti-polygamy tracts also described Mormon women in general terms, describing them as deluded or miserable.
 In an effort to combat the way anti-polygamists portrayed Mormon women, Edward Tullidge and Eliza R. Snow compiled The Women of Mormondom (1877), a book that portrayed Mormon women as hardworking and independent in a combined history, biography, and theology.
 Heroines of Mormondom (1884) highlighted faithful Mormon women's lives.
 Women wrote short biographies of other women and recorded them in Women's Exponent and through publications from the Daughters of the Utah Pioneers.